zahidul-islam-144/level-2-ass2/README.md

 #### NOTE:
 1. Here userId will be 1 to 10. userId = 1,2,3......10
-2. userId, userName and email field are unique.
+2. userId, username and email field are unique.